 Myth 3: Comprehensive insurance covers everything

-A comprehensive insurance is much broader in terms of protection compared to third party insurance.
+is much broader in terms of protection compared to third party insurance.
 Yet, it has many exclusions.
 To make sure you are covered effectively as per your needs, read the policy terms and conditions to know about inclusions and exclusions.
 You can also choose to opt for additional add-ons for a broader coverage as per your perceived risk factors.

 Myth 4: Car color is linked with insurance premium